millarda/millarda.github.io/projects/kst.md

 I first learned about web design from the previous web developer for them.
 I only met with him once but he showed me the basics of HTML coding.
 I then went online and watched videos and read articles to learn CSS and get a better understanding of HTML.
 I went on to design the entire website from scratch using CSS, HTML and minor JavaScript.

-For the legal matters I created my own company called AKM Technologies.
-In legal terms, this company is contracted by KST.
+For the legal matters I created my own company called AKM Technologies which is contracted by KST.

 <hr>